mo1ein/jobname/src/snapp/snapp_cab_1.md

 - What is inheritance?

+- Write a base class in C++ that name is Animal then create two child classes of it like Dog and Cat and each of these have Eat method but Eat is different in Dog and Cat.
+And we create some instance of these classes and put them into an array.
+How can we do that?
+What is the type of this array?

 - What is primary key and foreign key in database?
 And what's differences?

 - What is design patterns?